Exotic G_2-manifolds: Fano-type blocks

 \subsection{Construction of building blocks from Fanos}

-Recall that a Fano 3-fold is a smooth closed complex 3-fold $Y$ such that $-K_Y$ is ample, or equivalently, $c_1(Y)$ can be represented by a Kähler class.
-Any Fano 3-fold is simply connected, so $\Pic Y \cong H^2(Y)$.
+Recall that a Fano 3-fold is a smooth closed complex 3-fold $Y$ whose anticanonical bundle $-K_Y$ is ample, or equivalently, $c_1(Y)$ can be represented by a Kähler form.
+Any Fano 3-fold is simply-connected with $H^{2,0}(Y) = 0$, so $\Pic Y \cong H^2(Y)$.
 Together with a natural form, this is a key deformation invariant of $Y$.